talk-to/Chocolate/README.md

 * Run the tests.

-* Commit and push the changes.
+* Publish, via `rake publish`.
+This does the following:

-* Create a tag with the version, and push it to remote.
+    - Create a tag with the current podspec version, and push it to remote.
+    - Push the current podspec to CocoaPods trunk.

 [CocoaPods]: http://cocoapods.org/
 [ios-guides]: https://github.com/talk-to/ios-guides